CHANDRUMANIKANDAN/Gaussian/README.md

 Step 5: Using nested for loop get input from the user for each element in the matrix.
 Step 6: Using nested for loop find the ratio and perform the elementary row operations and find the final matrix.
 Step 7: Use back substitution method to find the value of the variables and print it.
 Step 8: End the program.
 ## Program:
 ```
 /*
 Program to find the solution of a matrix using Gaussian Elimination.
-Developed by: CHANDRU M
+Developed by:
-RegisterNumber: 22009010
+RegisterNumber:
 */
 import numpy as np
 import sys